cajohare/AxionLimits/README.md

    &nbsp; \
   &nbsp;

+---

-If you use something here, it helps me out for keeping track of citations if you cite the zenodo DOI attached to this repository
+If you use something here, you can give credit by citing the zenodo DOI attached to this repository
 ```
 @misc{AxionLimits,
   author       = {Ciaran O'Hare},